smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 "So I can try to stop you from making this worse."

 "Worse?"
 Theron's laugh was ugly now.
 "Look around, architect.
 This IS worse.
 And it's YOUR doing.
 Your handholds.
 Your mercy.
 Your-" He stopped.
 Breathed.
 "But you're right.
 You should come.
-You built it.
+You taught it.
 You can help contain it."

 Theron started toward the palace entrance.
 Sword drawn now.
 Back straight.
 Playing the role of hero even though everyone watching knew better.